 ‘I know,’ I say.
 ‘Just open it.’
 I empty what’s left of the sweets into her bag.

 Erica calls me a few days later and says, ‘Whatever did you get up to at the Festival, lovey?’

 I say, ‘I’m so sorry I didn’t get any forms filled in.’

 ‘No problem,’ says Erica.
 ‘You must have done something right.
 Twelve people turned up for the first meeting, and believe it or not, three of them were men.
 They had lots of suggestions for activities.
 Can you take on some paid work?
 It’s going to be easy for me to set up the choir and a few games of Walking Football, whatever that is, but you’ll have to arrange the sky diving.’

 Loarn is currently trying to place her first crime novel and working on a range of short stories she aims to self-publish this year.
-Her day job is supporting hearing-impaired university students, she also volunteers and is currently studying British Sign Language Level 2.
+Her day job is supporting hearing-impaired university students, she also volunteers and has recently passed British Sign Language Level 2.